opnfv/functest/docs/testing/user/userguide/index.rst

 ============

 The goal of this document is to describe the OPNFV Functest test cases and to provide a procedure to execute them.
-In the OPNFV Danube system release, a Functest CLI utility is introduced for an easier execution of test procedures.

-**IMPORTANT**: It is assumed here that the Functest Docker container is already properly deployed and that all instructions described in this guide are to be performed from *inside* the deployed Functest Docker container.
+**IMPORTANT**: It is assumed here that Functest has been properly deployed following the installation guide procedure  _`[1]`.

 .. include:: ./test_overview.rst